Home » Interview

 The Cebu Capitol Building is a beautiful neoclassical American colonial period edifice that was started in 1937.
 It is the seat of the Cebu provincial government and is found at the end of Osmeña Boulevard (but still popularly known as Jones Ave.).
 This was designed by Juan Arellano, who also did the Manila Metropolitan Theater, the Executive House (now the National Museum) as well as Jone’s Bridge.

-The capitol was originally built within the perimeter of the Plaza Independcia, near Fort San Pedro, which follows the traditional Spanish plaza setting.
-Check Arnold Carl’s post for additional information.
+The capitol was originally built within the perimeter of the Plaza Independencia, near Fort San Pedro, which follows the traditional Spanish plaza setting.

 The Carcar Dispensary, is just one of the American period structure in this heritage town